accessibilitywars/aw2-builds/docs/_posts/2022-06-05-HSAC-Warrior-Most-Creative.md

 author: Spyritdragon.6048
 editor: berdandy
 title: Accessibility Contest - Warrior Most Creative
-tags: Warrior DPS
+tags: warrior dps berserker hsac
-spec: warrior
+spec: berserker
 ---

 An APM-scaling variant of the standard power banner Berserker build that offers a solid and extremely simple baseline for people to follow, and then move on from there as fits their own comfort level.